VS-cyber-sec/lockbox/README.md

 Encrypt and decrypt files using **AES-256 (CBC mode)** with **PBKDF2 key derivation**.
 Built for security and simplicity.

 # Warning
-  Use This repo for the ransomwar attack understanding or learning purpose only.
-  If you forget the password, files cannot be recovered.
+Use this repository for the understanding of ransomware attacks and learning purpose only, files cannot be recovered if password is lost.
-  Always test with samle data before encrypting important files.
+Always test with sample data first.

 ## ✨ Features